QuickBooks E-News for Small Business

 • Employees that have external businesses may find your coffers to be a means to reduce their overhead.

-• Perform background checks on employees Don't forget to check on your temporary employees as well
+• Perform background checks on employees Don't forget to check on your temporary employees as well, Include employment verification, criminal and civil background checks, credit checks, drug screening, education verification and references checks.

 • Be aware of employee actions.